Testdino01/playwright-sample-tests-python/README.md

-# alphabin-demo-test-playwright
+# Ecommerce-demo-store

-Automated end-to-end tests for [Alphabin Demo](https://demo.alphabin.co/) using [Playwright Python](https://playwright.dev/python/).
+Automated end-to-end tests for Ecommerce Demo Store using [Playwright](https://playwright.dev/) and Python.

 ---